 Fueling a renewable energy future

-Shifting from fossil fuels to renewable resources and new technologies is at the center of our goal to deliver carbon neutral energy by 2050.
+Shifting from fossil fuels to renewable resources and new technologies is at the center of our goal to evolve our energy supply and address climate change.
 Do we have a lot of work ahead?
 Yes.
 We are at the beginning stages of developing renewables for the gas system.

 As our nation’s